supro200/netsql/README.md

 # NetSQL

-This script allows to perform SQL-like queries on a single device or group of networks devices, like this:
+This tool allows to perform SQL-like queries on a single device or group of networks devices, like this:
 ```
 select Interface,Last_Input,Vlan,Description,Link_Status from interfaces where Link_Status = down and Vlan = 100
 ```